ko3n1g/WIW-DDWLM/README.md

 # WIW-DDWLM
 Where Is Waldo? - Die Deep Learning Waldo Machine

-Coming soon, the KI-based Waldo approach.
+Coming soon, the AI-based Waldo approach.